-$^4$ As used in this opinion, "Apollo" also refers to Apollo Management VIII, L.P., the entity involved in this deal, or equity funds managed by that entity.
+4 As used in this opinion, "Apollo" also refers to Apollo Management VIII, L.P., the entity involved in this deal, or equity funds managed by that entity.

-&lt;sup>5 See Matador Capital Mgmt.
+5 See Matador Capital Mgmt.
 Corp. v.
 BRC Holdings, Inc., 729 A.2d 280, 295 (Del.
 Ch.
 1998) ("Delaware law requires directors who disclose such a recommendation also disclose such information about the background of the transaction, the process followed by them to maximize value in the sale, and their reason for approving the transaction so as to be materially accurate and complete.").

-&lt;sup>6 See The Fresh Market, Inc., Schedule 14D-9 Solicitation/Recommendation Statement Under Section 14(d)(4) of the Securities Exchange Act of 1934 (March.
+6 See The Fresh Market, Inc., Schedule 14D-9 Solicitation/Recommendation Statement Under Section 14(d)(4) of the Securities Exchange Act of 1934 (March.
 25, 2016), at 1 (A59), 4 (A62) [hereinafter 14D-9]; Plaintiff's Opening Br. at 28-29 n.5 (calculating the Berrys' post-merger equity stake of 20% based on publicly disclosed information).
 The Berrys' pre-merger equity stake accounted for 9.8% of the 47,049,217 total shares outstanding.
 Plaintiff's Opening Br. at 28-29 n.5 (citing 14D-9, at 1 (A59)).
 Given the transaction price of \$28.50 per share, the Berrys' stake was valued at \$131.4 million, or approximately 20.0% of the transaction's total equity financing of \$656 million.
 Id. (citing 14D-9, at 4 (A62)).

-&lt;sup>7 See 15 U.S.C. § 78n(d)(4) (requiring compliance with the terms prescribed by the SEC whenever soliciting stockholders' shares through a tender offer); 17 C.F.R. § 240.14d-3 (requiring that the Tender Offer Statement on Schedule TO be filed with the SEC and delivered to stockholders); 17 C.F.R. § 240.14d-100 (Schedule TO).
+7 See 15 U.S.C. § 78n(d)(4) (requiring compliance with the terms prescribed by the SEC whenever soliciting stockholders' shares through a tender offer); 17 C.F.R. § 240.14d-3 (requiring that the Tender Offer Statement on Schedule TO be filed with the SEC and delivered to stockholders); 17 C.F.R. § 240.14d-100 (Schedule TO).

-&lt;sup>8 See 14D-9, supra note 6, at 59 (A117).
+8 See 14D-9, supra note 6, at 59 (A117).

-fiduciary duties in the course of the sale process, and she sought Company books and records pursuant to Section 220 of the Delaware General Corporation Law.
-The Company denied her request, and the tender offer closed as scheduled on April 21 with 68.2% of outstanding shares validly tendered.
+After reading these disclosures, as the tender offer was still pending, stockholder Elizabeth Morrison ("Plaintiff") suspected that the Company's directors had breached their fiduciary duties in the course of the sale process, and she sought Company books and records pursuant to Section 220 of the Delaware General Corporation Law.
+The Company denied her request, and the tender offer closed as scheduled on April 21 with 68.2% of outstanding shares validly tendered.9

 Litigation over the Section 220 demand ensued, and Plaintiff obtained several key documents, such as board minutes and a crucial e-mail from Ray Berry's counsel to the Company's lawyers.
 Plaintiff then filed this action in the Court of Chancery.
-It includes a breach of fiduciary duty claim against all ten of the Company's directors, including Ray Berry, and a claim for aiding and abetting the breach against Ray Berry's son, Brett Berry, who did not serve on the Board.
+It includes a breach of fiduciary duty claim against all ten of the Company's directors, including Ray Berry, and a claim for aiding and abetting the breach against Ray Berry's son, Brett Berry, who did not serve on the Board.10

 The thrust of Plaintiff's breach of fiduciary duty claim is that Ray and Brett Berry teamed up with Apollo to buy The Fresh Market at a discount by deceiving the Board and inducing the directors to put the Company up for sale through a process that "allowed the Berrys and Apollo to maintain an improper bidding advantage" and "predictably emerge[] as the sole bidder for Fresh Market" at a price below fair value.
-Plaintiff also alleges that Ray Berry's commitment to Apollo was not fully disclosed to the Board or to other stockholders, and that the auction that ensued led to a pre-ordained result: Apollo was the
+11 Plaintiff also alleges that

-&lt;sup>9 The Fresh Market, Inc., Form 8-K (Apr.
+9 The Fresh Market, Inc., Form 8-K (Apr.
 27, 2016), at B112.

-&lt;sup>10 The director defendants, other than Ray Berry, filed a separate brief and defined themselves as the "Director Defendants."
+10 The director defendants, other than Ray Berry, filed a separate brief and defined themselves as the "Director Defendants."
 We use "Director Defendants" herein when quoting from their brief.
 We use "Defendants" to refer to all eleven defendants.
 Ray and Brett Berry are separately represented and filed their own brief.